 - Disposition of life insurance proceeds.

 There may be additional issues you can include as well.
-For a complete list, contact a divorce lawyer in Tampa for specific advice about your case.
+For a complete list, contact a divorce lawyer in Florida for specific law advice about your case.

 A Non-modifiable Florida Prenuptial Agreement